 Ok, so now you have the history of Chicago pizza, the five best places for pizza in Chicago, and the menu for these pizzas.
 Whether you consider the deep-dish pizza a rival to more traditional pizzas is ultimately up to you.
 But you have all the best pizzas represented here – pan pizza, thin-crust pizza, and Chicago’s best – deep dish pizza.

-Which of these Chicago deep dish pizzas do you most want to try?
+Which of these deep dish pizza in Chicago do you most want to try?
 Let me know in the comments section below!

 Favorite destinations include Italy, Singapore and and New Orleans.
 They enjoy taking in the local culture and cuisine (including great wines and local breweries), listening to live music and exploring nature when hiking or kayaking.